Request Demo

 The change Sweet Fish made was simple.
 Account managers began to proactively ask their customers what they thought about the company during quarterly reviews, and how Sweet Fish had helped them achieve their goals.

-n 6 months, the team reduced churn by more than 10%, and, in less than 12 months, had brought it to below 3%!
+It may have been straightforward, but it was effective.
+In 6 months, the team reduced churn by more than 10%, and, in less than 12 months, had brought it to below 3%!

-A resounding success.
 But there’s a lesson here: effective account management is the difference between revenue lost and growth.
 That’s not just in terms of retaining customers.
 Rather, the best account managers will earn more revenue through things like upsells and customer referrals.

 Benchmark Report CTA